shrinishkarsh/SparqAI/replit.md

-# SparqAI - AI-Powered Sales Development Platform
+# SparqOS - AI-Powered Sales Development Platform

 ## Overview

-SparqAI is a modern full-stack web application built for AI-powered sales development and outreach automation.
+SparqOS is a modern full-stack web application built for AI-powered sales development and outreach automation.
 The platform enables users to create and manage automated sales campaigns, track leads, and leverage AI insights to optimize outreach performance.

 ## System Architecture